OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/osdc-public-2023-01-perl.md

 * As this course is especially for people who would like to contribute to Perl-based project we'll include Perl-specific content.
 (Testing, code-coverage, linting, packaging)

 * **Registration**:
+    * If you don't have an account on [GitHub](https://github.com/) create one.
+    * Include  your GitHub userID in the email you send:
-    * Send an e-mail got Gabor Szabo gabor@szabgab.com with the subject **OSDC 2023.01 for Perl developers**
+    * Send an e-mail to Gabor Szabo gabor@szabgab.com with the subject:
-    * If you already have an account on [GitHub](https://github.com/) include  your userID.
+    * **OSDC 2023.01 for Perl developers**